mlvrkhn/mlvrkhn/README.md

     -   build a simple JSON database and implement a excursion ordering system with basket utility,
     -   build data validator, API handler,
     -   use full power of tools like Webpack, Babel, Linter,
-    -   create Excursion Manager to handle system,
+    -   create Excursion Manager to handle the system
 -   KABAN APP
     -   build whole app architectre to implement Kanban management method,
     -   communication via React Hooks with LocalStorage in Browser,